 Students will be placed on one of the three (3) privilege plans after their initial nine-week period.
 Evaluations and distribution of privilege plans will be completed 1-2 weeks after the finalization of the most recent academic quarter (nine-weeks).
 Evaluation of each student's performance on specific criteria during the previous nine weeks determines plan placement.
-For example, students on the Standard Plan during the 2nd nine-week grading period who have met the criteria for the Extended Plan will have all the privileges associated with the Extended Plan during the 3rd nine-week grading period.
-What those students do during the 3rd nine-week grading period will be the basis for determining their privilege plan placement for the 4th nine weeks.

 - 1. Students will be assigned a privilege plan each nine weeks. - 2.
 Academic measure is one criterion upon which the privilege plan system is based.
 The student's last nine-weeks percentage average from 100 to 0 is used for privilege plans. - 3.
 It is possible to end a nine-week grading period with one or more incomplete grades, thus making it impossible to determine the proper privilege plan.
 If at any time during the nine-week period a finalized grade is available, it will be used to reevaluate the student's placement in the proper privilege plan. - 4.
 Students who participate in an approved community service program and can document at least twelve (12) approved hours are allowed to add one point to the percentage average prior to averaging for a nine-week period.
 The final average is the final calculation that is to be submitted for review. - 5.
-Each student earning upper level privileges will be issued a card indicating their privilege plan, the sign-out privileges they have earned, and the day(s) they selected to not have required study hours.
+Each student earning upper-level privileges will be issued a card indicating their privilege plan, the sign-out privileges they have earned, and the day(s) they selected to not have required study hours.
 Students are required to have their card with them during study hours and when signing out.
 Students who do not have required study hours and do not have their card with them during study hours will automatically be required to resume study hours. - 6.
-If students miss an assigned study hours night, they are required to make it up on one of the selected nights off or give up a general purpose sign-out.
+If students miss an assigned study hours night, they are required to make it up on one of the selected nights off or give up a general-purpose sign-out.